 Humans have receptors in their central nervous system referred to as CBD1 and CBD2.
 This network of receptors is known as the endocannabinoid system.
 When taken, CBD products bind to these receptors and block the upload of certain physical sensations, responses, or compulsions to move.
 CBD products have also been approved by the FDA as a treatment for epilepsy.

+You might be wondering; how much CBD oil should I take for restless legs.
 Most sufferers who use CBD tend to take a full dose at bedtime.
 To calculate the most effective dose, start at 1 mg for every ten pounds of bodyweight.
 If you have good results at this dosage, you can maintain this for as long as needed.